Kevin3099/LearningGoLang/README.md

-# LearningGoLang
+# Learn GoLang 🧠

-This is a personal repository I created to practice and learn the Go programming language.
-It includes small projects like a basic CRUD app, experiments with Go syntax, data structures, and other general coding exercises.
-Just a space for me to explore and get comfortable with Go.
+This is a personal repository I’m using to learn and practice the Go programming language.

+It includes:

+- ✅ A basic CRUD application
+- 🛠️ Practice with structs, slices, maps, and other core Go features
+- 📦 Simple experiments and hands-on exercises
+- ✍️ Notes and code snippets for quick reference